SAP-samples/ui5-typescript-tutorial/exercises/ex1/README.md

 After answering all questions (just press `Enter` to confirm the defaults), Yeoman runs `npm install` in the application directory.
 Once completed you can switch into the directory `com.myorg.myapp`.

+> `yo easy-ui5 ts-app` may cause an error to download and install the `ts-app` template on Macs.
+In this case, a similar error like this can appear:
+>
+> ```sh
+> Error: EACCES: permission denied, mkdir '/path/to/project/ProjectName'
+> at Error (native)
+> at Object.fs.mkdirSync (fs.js:799:18)
+> ...
+> ```
+>
+> The issue appears as your global `node_modules` folder is located in your `usr/local/lib` folder for which owner permissions are needed to create/modify/delete files or folders.
+To overcome this issue run `chmod ugo+rwx /usr/local/lib/node_modules/generator-easy-ui5/plugin-generators` to ensure write permissions are granted.

 > `npm install` may cause an error in finding dependencies.
 In this case, a similar error like this can appear:
 >
 > ```sh